KoninMikhail/snake-game/README.md

 ##### Paths

-`if you are use./public/ folder as host for application assets - is folder names in paths for use in app context`
+if you are use `./public/` folder as host for application assets - is folder names in paths for use in app context

 | Constant     | Default value |
 |--------------|---------------|